• Skip to primary navigation

 The seeds may also be removed after the pepper has been consumed.

-• Key Characteristics: Habanero peppers offer a similar level of heat and a fruity flavor profile that is comparable to Scotch Bonnet peppers.
+• Key Characteristics: Habanero peppers offer a similar level of heat and a fruity flavor that is comparable to Scotch Bonnet peppers.
 They can be an excellent substitute in recipes where the distinct flavor is desired.

 • Proper Ratio: Use 1 habanero pepper for every 1 Scotch Bonnet pepper.
 Adjust the quantity based on your desired level of spiciness.